PatilShreyas/compose-report-to-html/docs/use/using-cli.md

-        --includeStableComposables [true] -> Whether to include stable Composable functions in the report --includeStableClasses [true] -> Whether to include stable classes in the report --includeClasses [true] -> Whether to include all the classes in the report --help, -h -> Usage info
+        --includeStableComposables [true] -> Whether to include stable Composable functions in the report --includeStableClasses [true] -> Whether to include stable classes in the report --includeClasses [true] -> Whether to include all the classes in the report --showOnlyUnstableComposables [false] -> Whether to ONLY include unstable composables in the report --help, -h -> Usage info
     ```